-First of all, it’s important for me to use software libre.
-By using software libre, I can understand how that software or service works.
+First of all, it’s important for me to use free software.
+By using free software, I can understand how that software or service works.
 By understanding the software, I can decide whether it suits me or not.

 Another thing is that I always encrypt.
 Encryption is almost everything left for us, people, to protect ourselves.
 No encryption means no safety.
 Also, I never use software that wants to handle my encryption.
 Encryption helps my safety if I’m the one who controls it, not the server.